PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param int rcode: The extended RCODE to respond with.

+.. function:: HTTPStatusAction(status, reason, body)
+  .. versionadded:: 1.4.0

+  Return an HTTP response with a status code of ''status'' and a reason of ''reason''.
+For HTTP redirects, ''body'' should be the redirect URL.

+  :param int status: The HTTP status code to return.
+  :param str reason: The HTTP reason.
+  :param str body: the body of the HTTP response, or an URL if the status code is a redirect (3xx).

 .. function:: LogAction([filename[, binary[, append[, buffered]]]])

   Log a line for each query, to the specified ``file`` if any, to the console (require verbose) otherwise.